-Research in Industrial Ecology and Sustainability aims to improve urban sustainability, through the design of complex sustainable systems by understanding and modelling relationships between population dynamics, energy and materials’ usage, ecosystem services, environmental impacts of human activities, and economic growth.
+Research in Industrial Ecology and Sustainability aims to improve urban sustainability through the design of complex sustainable systems that help understand and model the links among: population dynamics, energy and materials’ usage, ecosystem services, environmental impacts of human activities, economic growth.

 Cooperation with industry and governments gives rise to innovations in sustainable buildings, in designing better sustainable energy systems, including intelligent transportation systems and ecosystem services.